click on the pictures to enlarge

-All photos on this page taken by James Heald except far right and far left above, which were taken by Joan Edmondson.
+All photos on this page taken by James Heald except the three uppermost images, which were taken by Joan Edmondson.
 Not to be reproduced without permission

 As you will see from the